typelevel/cats-effect/docs/std/dispatcher.md

 ![](assets/dispatcher.jpeg)

-`Resource` is a fiber-based [Supervisor](https://typelevel.org/cats-effect/docs/std/supervisor) utility for evaluating effects across an impure boundary.
+`Dispatcher` is a fiber-based [Supervisor](https://typelevel.org/cats-effect/docs/std/supervisor) utility for evaluating effects across an impure boundary.
-This is useful when working with reactive interfaces that produce potentially many values (as opposed to one), and for each value, some effect in F must be performed (like inserting it into a queue).
+This is useful when working with reactive interfaces that produce potentially many values (as opposed to one), and for each value, some effect in F must be performed
+(like inserting each value into a queue).

 Let's say we are integrating with an interface that looks like this: